mark0o/top-15000-czech-words/README.md

-# top-15000-czech-words
+# Top 15,000 czech words
-Data scraped from the ČNK website.
+Data was scraped from the [ČNK website](https://www.korpus.cz/lists/).